cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 log.debug("Found {} results", list.size());
 ```

 In Spring Boot applications, Logback can be [configured][spring-boot.configure-logback] in the `logback-spring.xml` file, located under the `resources` folder.
-With this configuration file, we can take advantage of Spring profiles and the templating features provided by Spring Boot.
+In this configuration file, we can take advantage of Spring profiles and the templating features provided by Spring Boot.

 ### Enhancing log events with tracing details